Welcome to the CBC website!

 Here you can find out about rowing at Clare College, Cambridge, including crew lists, results, reports and upcoming events.
 You can also find information for CBC Alumni, the Clare Relics, recent club newsletters, our club history and contact details.
 For information about Clare Novices' Regatta, see the regatta pages.

-Previous event: Bedford Star Regatta
+Previous event: Henley Royal Regatta

 1st Men's VIII